Pana‘ewa Zoo Discovery Forest

-The Hawai‘i Forest Institute (HFI) and the Hawai‘i Forest Industry Association (HFIA), along with community partners completed the first phase of the Pana‘ewa Zoo Discovery Forest project in December 2011 and initiated Phase II in 2012.
-Phase I engaged over 180 community volunteers in creating native and agro-forest demonstration gardens at the Pana‘ewa Rainforest Zoo & Gardens in Hilo, Hawai‘i.
-The project is providing education, recreation, and volunteer opportunities for community residents and visitors.
+The Hawai‘i Forest Institute (HFI) and the Hawai‘i Forest Industry Association (HFIA), along with community partners completed the Phase I of the Pana‘ewa Zoo Discovery Forest in 2011 and Phase II in 2013.
+Over 1,000 community volunteers have participated in creating native and agro-forest demonstration gardens.
+In Phase II, a main project kiosk, Native and Polynesian-introduced interpretive signs, and Plant ID signs were installed.

 The Discovery Forest features a demonstration of native, cultural, and medicinal plants.
 Culturally significant plants that once grew in the traditional farms and native forests of East Hawai‘i are featured in the Discovery Forest, including Polynesian-introduced plants that arrived with migrations in voyaging canoes.
 These “canoe plants”, along with many endemic species, play essential roles in Hawaiian culture, for food, fiber, tools, implements, building materials, and medicine.
 Many of these culturally significant plants have found a place in the Discovery forest.